dmorse/pscfpp/README.md

 Polymer Self-Consistent Field, reflecting this origin.

 PSCF now also provides tools for stochastic field theoretic simulation (FTS).
-Specifically, PSCF can now be used to perform field theoretic simulations that rely on a partial saddle-point approximation (PS-FTS).
-Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.
+Specifically, PSCF can now be used to perform partial saddle-point field theoretic simulation (PS-FTS) calculations.
+Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling methods.

-The partial saddle-point approximation for FTS used in the current version is an approximation for incompressible models in which a pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
+The partial saddle-point approximation for FTS used in the current version of PSCF is an approximation for incompressible models in which a pressure-like field that imposes a constraint on the total monomer concentration is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
 The resulting approximation yields a theory that involves only real-valued fields, and that requires many of the same computational building blocks as SCFT.

-The current version of PSCF does not provide tools for complex Langevin field theoretic simulations (CL-FTS).
-Work on development of CL-FTS is ongoing.
+PSCF does not yet provide tools for complex Langevin field theoretic simulations (CL-FTS).

 ## History

 The current C++/CUDA version of PSCF originated as a rewritten version of an older Fortran SCFT program of the same name.
 This older Fortran PSCF package built a single program that was designed for SCFT calculations on systems that may contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
 The current C++/CUDA version of PSCF is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
 The Fortran PSCF package is still available in a separate github.com repository at https://github.com/dmorse/pscf.
-The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and several important new capabilities, as discussed below.
+The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and some important new capabilities, as discussed below.

 Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include the following: